-“She might, she might have a son”, Hobbs danced up to the woman just as she put the baseball back down.
+“She might.
+She might have a son,” said Hobbs dancing up to the woman, just as she put the baseball back down.

-“Told you”, Daphne said mockingly.
-Hobbs threw his hand up in the air exasperated, “I hate you, one day you’ll be wrong, one day I’ll get out of here”.
+“Told you,” Daphne mocked.
+Hobbs threw his hand in the air exasperated, “I hate you!
+One day you’ll be wrong.
+One day I’m going to get out of here.”

-“Not likely”, Daphne hissed, “She’s the first customer this week.
-No one is going to buy a rotten baseball, none of us are getting out of here, least of all you!”.
+“Not likely,” hissed Daphne.
+“She’s the first customer this week.
+No one is going to buy a rotten baseball.
+None of us are getting out of here.
+Least of all you!”

 All three ghosts shot to their feet.
-“Finally, I’m getting out of here”.
-Thomas screamed bolting towards the door, “I can’t believe it, I’m getting out, 58 years I’ve been stuck here bound to that bloody thing”.
+“Finally, I’m getting out of here,” Thomas screamed, bolting towards the door.
+“I can’t believe it.
+I’m getting out.
+Fifty-eight years I’ve been stuck here bound to that bloody thing.”

-The woman felt the warm sun on her hand, she turned and looked back at the sun streaming through the window, through Thomas and said, “Actually don’t worry, it looks like the sun’s coming out”.
+The woman felt the warm sun on the back of her hand and turned to look back at the sun streaming through the window.
+She peered straight through Thomas and said.
+“Actually, don’t worry.
+It looks like the sun’s coming out.”